matteoboccalini/CG_model_LLPS/README.md

 Using Gromacs to run CG model simulations, we cannot express interactions through analytic functions but we have to use numerical values with tables.
-We decided to provide 3 tables; each referring to a specific $ \sigma $ value.
+We decided to provide 3 tables; each referring to a specific $\sigma$ value.

 <table class="tg">
 <thead>